libdyson-wg/ha-dyson/README.md

 This is a HA custom integration for dyson.
 There are several main differences between this custom integration and the official dyson integration:

-- It does not rely on dyson account.
+- It does not rely on a dyson account.
 Which means once configured, the integration will no longer login to the Dyson cloud service so fast and more reliable start up process.
 - Config flow and discovery is supported, so easier configuration.

-- Based on a new library that is better structured so the code in the integration itself is simplified.

-My goal is to make this integration official.
-However, at the current stage, I don't want to do the changes in core since there could be a lot of breaking changes.
-Therefore, I'll do be merge when everything seems stable.

 ## Migration from shenxn/ha-dyson